Kattana Market Capitalization Achieves $1.51 Million (KTN)

 Kattana’s total supply is 10,000,000 coins and its circulating supply is 2,931,905 coins.
 Kattana’s official Twitter account is @kattanatrade.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Kattana directly using US dollars.
-Investors seeking to trade Kattana should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kattana using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Kattana directly using U.S. dollars.
+Investors seeking to trade Kattana should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kattana using one of the exchanges listed above.

 Receive News & Updates for Kattana Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kattana and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.